rakuri255/UltraSinger/README.md

 With an GPU you can speed up the process and also the quality of the transcription and pitching is better.
 You need a cuda device for this to work.
-If you use MAC than sorry, there is no cuda device for MAC machinges.
+If you use MAC than sorry, there is no cuda device for MAC machines.

 #### Info